-Online classrooms are great but it’s hard – nigh impossible – for teachers to offer the same level of individual support and attention to their students when they’re learning remotely from home.
+Online classrooms are great, but it’s hard – nigh, impossible – for teachers to offer the same level of individual support and attention to their students when they’re learning remotely from home.

-As award winning teacher, Mary Kovats, described it in this recent Chalkbeat article:
+As award winning teacher Mary Kovats described it in this recent Chalkbeat article:

 The hardest part is trying to figure out how to be that teacher that’s looking at the kids individually rather than just as one big screen full of kids.
 You can’t just post one activity and expect that everybody can do it.

-You’ll find demos and more information about our voice technology for literacy and language learning here https://www.soapboxlabs.com/usecases/
+You’ll find demos and more information about our voice technology for literacy and language learning here: https://www.soapboxlabs.com/usecases/

 Read about SoapBox Fluency and our recently launched reading fluency assessment solution here: https://www.soapboxlabs.com/blog/announcing-soapbox-fluency/

 © SoapBoxLabs.
 2021 – All Rights Reserved